gurki/vivid/README.md

 //  pseudo-code to generate the images in this section for ( auto& pixel : image ) {
     const float t = pixel.x / image.width;
-    const auto col = rgb::lerpHcl( c1, c2, t );
+    const auto col = lerp( c1, c2, t );
     image.setColor( pixel, col );
 }
 ```

 Color interpolation is an interesting topic.
 What should the color halfway in-between <span style="color:rgb(178, 76, 76)">red</span> and <span style="color:rgb(25, 153, 102)">green</span> look like?
 There is a great article introducing this topic by Grego Aisch [^1].
 In order to do a perceptually linear transition from one color to another, we can't simply linearly interpolate two _RGB_-vectors.
 Rather, we move to a more suitable color space, interpolate there, and then move back again.
 Namely, we use the _CIE L\*C\*h_ space, also known as _HCL_, which matches the human visual system rather well.
 There are more suitable color spaces nowadays to do so, but _HCL_ has a nice balance between complexity (code and computation) and outcome.

-Compare the images in the table below to get an idea of interpolating in different color spaces.
+Compare the following table to get an idea of interpolating in different color spaces.

 Color Space   | Linear Interpolation
 --------------|-------------------------------------------------------------------